thoopring/skyauto/readme.txt

                 "success": "true"
             }

-/autojoin
-    lauches chrome and automate joining process, returns sucess or fail when it is finished or terminated. it uses virtual fake cam to simulate the video conferencing. (no additional virtual cam software needed) method post
-    body raw in json
-        {
-            url: the url of video server
-            usernick: the nick of joining publisher
-            password : room password
-        }
-    result
-        when failed
-            step 1 failed to load the url itself. step 2 failed to goto the device setting scene step 3 failed to click on start(시작하기) button {
-                "step": "3",
-                "success": "false"
-            }
-        when sucess
-            {
-                "step": "4",
-                "success": "true"
-            }
+*** Updated ***
 /autojoins
-    lauches chrome and automate joining process number of times, returns success or fail when all joings are finished or terminated. it uses virtual fake cam to simulate the video conferencing. (no additional virtual cam software needed) method get
+    launches chrome and automates joining processes till number of joins, returns success or fail when all joings are finished or terminated. it uses virtual fake cam and mic to simulate the video conferencing. (no additional virtual cam software needed) method get
     params
-        url      : the url of video conference server usernick : user nickname
+        url     : the url of video conference server
+        usernick: user nickname
-        password : room secret password
+        password: room secret password
+        camera  : on (turn camera on),  off (camera off)    default : on mic     : on (turn mic on),     off (mic off)       default : on
         number  : number of joins
     example
         http://127.0.0.1:5000/autojoins?url=https://meet.uplus.co.kr/login?roomNo=3962&usernick=User&password=1234&number=5